pomdtr/sunbeam/README.md

 Sunbeam wouldn't exist without taking inspirations from incredible tools.
 Make sure to checkout:

-- [raycast](https://raycast.com): Sunbeam shamelessly copy most of raycast UX.
+- [raycast](https://raycast.com): Sunbeam shamelessly copy most of raycast UX, and nomenclature in it's api.
 Even the project name is a reference to raycast.
 - [fzf](https://github.com/junegunn/fzf): Sunbeam tries to take inspiration from fzf, but it's not a drop-in replacement.
 Sunbeam is designed to be used as a launcher, not as a fuzzy finder.
-- [slapdash](https://slapdash.com): The sunbeam event loop was inspired by slapdash.
-Sadly, it looks like the slapdash development has been discontinued.
+- [slapdash](https://slapdash.com): Slapdash feature-set is quite close to sunbeam.
+Sadly, slapdash development seems to be stalled, and it's not open source.
-- [gh](https://cli.github.com): The sunbeam extension system was inspired by gh, with some modifications to make it more flexible.
+- [gh](https://cli.github.com): Sunbeam extension system is taking inspiration from gh one.